 The greatest opportunity lies in the field of Demand Responsive Transit (DRT) as illustrated in Figure 12.2.
-Whilst DRT is not a new concept and is already widely operating across rural areas in the region, there are opportunities to deliver DRT services to a wider user base at a lower cost to users.
+Whilst DRT is not a new concept and is already widely operating across rural areas in the region, there are opportunities to deliver DRT services to a wider user base at a lower cost to users, predominantly in urban settings.
+Current examples of rural DRT are operating at higher costs than fixed route services, so the right level of support is required to maximise the potential to rural communities.
+SEStran will continue to work with Local Authorities and Transport Scotland to expand the pilot DRT services and use the data collected to make the case for additional support where required.
 The opportunity for transport suppliers is to make more use of existing spare capacity on their services.
-This capacity comes in the form of spare seats, empty running and vehicle downtime.
-Innovation can help to tackle these inefficiencies by increasing viability of services. making booking services easier and smarter routing.
+This capacity comes in the form of spare seats, empty running and vehicle downtime, or when renewing fleet consideration should be given to smaller, more flexible buses that can be used for fixed route and DRT.
+Data capture, data sharing, partnership working and innovation can help to tackle these inefficiencies by increasing viability of services, making booking services easier and smarter routing.
 The benefit to customers would be optimised services providing better accessibility and meeting their needs more effectively.
 DRT could play a much wider role than it does currently, by harnessing emerging app-based systems and booking and scheduling technology ('enhanced' DRT); by partnership and integration between existing DRT operators and the wider public transport network; and being viewed as a realistic alternative to expensive fixed-route bus services.
 To achieve this, it will require changes in funding priorities, as well as greater support for the community transport providers who face particular challenges of finance and human resources.

-5 Adapted from Transport Catapult: Ready for Innovation - The Opportunity for Innovation in Rural Transport
+Adapted from Transport Catapult: Ready for Innovation - The Opportunity for Innovation in Rural Transport

 Where fixed-route or demand responsive bus services are not viable, subsidised taxis may provide the only viable alternative to ensure people have access to the transport that they require.
 These involve a fleet of taxi vehicles which, in additional to their normal core service, operate a bookable, shared, demand-responsive public transport service.
-The service utilises a centrally operated call centre to take passenger bookings, integrating with local bus, rail, and other transport networks to ensure connectivity and seamless travel.
+The service utilises a centrally operated call centre to take passenger bookings. integrating with local bus, rail, and other transport networks to ensure connectivity and seamless travel.